QuanNguen/CS151-TeamBOQ/README.md

 addComment(Comment comment): Adds a comment to the post.

+getKarma(): Returns the net karma associated with this post

 **Comment.java: Represents comment entities and includes the following methods:**

 createComment(int userId, String content): Creates a new comment with a random comment ID.